binji/binji.github.io/posts/pokegb.md

   (*tile_data >> sprite_x) % 2;
 ```

 A sprite's pixel is only drawn if the sprite's pixel is non-transparent.
-But
+In
-the background pixel also must be transparent or the sprite must have priority
+addition, the background pixel also must be transparent or the sprite must have
-over the background.
-In other words, if the background pixel is non-transparent
+priority over the background for the sprite's pixel to be drawn.
+In other
-and the sprite doesn't have priority, then the sprite's pixel will _not_ be
+words, if the background pixel is non-transparent and the sprite doesn't have
-drawn.
+priority, then the sprite's pixel will _not_ be drawn.

 The sprite priority is bit 7 of `sprite[3]`; if it is 1, then the sprite is
 drawn behind the background.